 Money and personal belongings

 There are limits to this, however.
 The maximum value per item that you can claim is usually between £200 and £500, for both individual belongings and cash.
 Keep this in mind when packing expensive gadgets or jewellery, and consider getting these insured separately.
 For the same reason, it’s a good idea not to carry too much cash on you at once while away.
-There will generally be a maximum overall limit on the amount you can claim for money and personal belongings overall, usually up to around £1,500 so if you’re taking an item that’s worth more than this, for example, an engagement ring, you’ll either need to let your insurer know or consider leaving the item securely locked away at home.
+There will generally be a maximum overall limit on the amount you can claim for money and personal belongings overall, generally up to around £1,500.
+That means if you’re taking an item that’s worth more than this, for example, an engagement ring, you’ll either need to let your insurer know or consider leaving the item securely locked away at home.

 Emergency medical cover